-Haunted Hotels Around the World You Can Spend the Night—if You Have the Courage
+Haunted Hotels Around the World Where You Can Spend the Night—If You Have the Courage

 Visit these luxury hotels for an other-worldly experience.